Mini Quinoa Pizza Bites with Hummus + Crispy Chickpeas

 Now I know this can be a tricky time of year when it comes to balancing healthy eating with all the indulgent food that's ever-present during the holidays.
-I know it's something I personally struggle with and in all honestly, I usually end up gaining a few pounds.
+I know it's something I personally struggle with and in all honesty, I usually end up gaining a few pounds.
 This year though, I'm hoping it will be a little different.

 One thing I think really helps is learning how to make the foods that I love in a more nutritious way.
-That goes for everything from holiday cookies, creamy casseroles and even those addicting finger foods.
+That goes for everything from holiday cookies, creamy casseroles, and even those addicting finger foods.

 Holiday cookies I'll be chatting about next week (stay tuned for gingersnaps…mmm!) and creamy casseroles are still in the works, BUT the perfect party appetizer?
 I've got that for you right here!

 And it's comin' at you in the form of pizza bites.
 Topped with hummus and crispy roasted chickpeas.
 Mmmmhmmmm!

 These luscious little bites are perfect for your next holiday party or if yours is a family of football fans like mine, they're the best football finger food.
 One of those things that people will gobble up without even thinking about what's inside.
 And because they taste like pizza, all those picky eaters in your life will assume they're eating something totally unhealthy.

 Don't you just love it when that happens?

 This recipe starts with my quinoa pizza crust base, but with one small addition.
 Instead of doing just water, I swapped half the water for Sabra's Pizza Hummus!
 It doesn't change the texture at all but ends up adding a subtle pizza flavor AND gives each bite more protein.